Gardens at NYCHA

 Meet The Team

-Chantel Kemp is a Garden Coordinator, an avid grower, food justice advocate, former beekeeper, hen keeper, AmeriCorps, and Farm School NYC alum.
+Chantel Kemp is the Gardens at NYCHA Manager, an avid grower, food justice advocate, former beekeeper, hen keeper, AmeriCorps, and Farm School NYC alum.
 You can find her advocating for NYCHA resident green spaces, posing with an assortment of veggies, and on Hunter College's Rising Stars "40 Under 40" Awardees list.

-DK Kinard is a Garden Coordinator, an avid grower, food activist, a farm educator, culinary instructor, a classically trained pastry chef, and Farm School NYC alum.
+DK Kinard is the Garden Coordinator for the Gardens at NYCHA program, an avid grower, food activist, a farm educator, culinary instructor, a classically trained pastry chef, and Farm School NYC alum.
 You can find her stewarding, advocating, organizing, and leading across a plethora of farms and programs for Seniors, Older Adults, and Special Needs community members all around New York City.